OpenSourceBrain/OSB_Documentation/contents/Help/02_Creating_Your_Project.md

 ### Share your code

-Create a new repository for your code on GitHub (see [here](/docs/Help/Some_Extra_Information) if want to know more about Source Code tecnologies and Git/GitHub).
+Create a new repository for your code on GitHub (see [here](/docs/Help/Some_Extra_Information) if want to know more about Source Code technologies and Git/GitHub).
 See the introduction to this on [GitHub help](https://help.github.com/articles/create-a-repo).
-You can use the short project name above for the repository name.

-This can be hosted on the [OpenSourceBrain GitHub organisation](https://github.com/OpenSourceBrain), but there is no problem having it under your personal account.
+The repository can be hosted on the [OpenSourceBrain GitHub organisation](https://github.com/OpenSourceBrain), but there is no problem having it under your personal account.
 If you would like us to host the repository, <a href="mailto:info@opensourcebrain.org">let us know</a> and we’ll add the repository and give your GitHub user full access to it.

 ### Create a new OSB project